 Today I’m talking about Zoom vs. WebinarJam.
 Both of these tools meets all 5 of these criteria to some extent or they wouldn’t be on the list today at all.

 Neither of them totally knock it out of the park on all 5 fronts, though I do have a favorite and I’ll talk about that in a sec.

 (Full disclosure: I’m also an affiliate for both tools, which means if you end up checking either one out and subsequently becoming a customer, I may earn a commission and you of course don’t pay anything extra.
 As you know I only ever recommend tools I use personally and love.)

 When I launched my business, I ran a telesummit with 20 speakers and I did almost every single one on Zoom.
 Very easy to use and – wait for it – free!
 Can’t beat that.

 At the free level, not surprisingly, Zoom does have limitations:

 - Limited to 40 minutes when you have more than 2 people on the line (not ideal for webinars)

-It’s still very easy to use but if you want to be able to really run more full-featured webinars that actually integrate with your other tools (e.g. you want to integrate with your email marketing platform), you’re going to have to bump up and grab the Zoom Webinar package, which is
+It’s still very easy to use but if you want to be able to really run more full-featured webinars (e.g. you actually want people to have to sign up so you can capture their email addresses and you want to send them reminder emails and sales emails afterwards), you’re going to have to bump up and grab the Zoom Webinar package, which is

-For an additional $79, you get a full-featured webinar platform that includes Facebook Livestreaming, the ability to hide attendees from public view (this is helpful if you are running small webinars and you don’t want the other attendees to see that you only have a handful of people on the line), plus other elements you’d expect from a webinar platform, like the ability to register and special Q&A sections.
+For an additional $79, you get a more full-featured webinar platform that includes Facebook & Youtube live-streaming, the ability to hide attendees from public view (this is helpful if you are running small webinars and you don’t want the other attendees to see that you only have a handful of people on the line), plus other elements you’d expect from a webinar platform, like the ability to register and special Q&A sections.